-In this travel-blog I am going to show you a special phenomenon that you pass when you drive on ring-road 1 just east of Reykjavík city.
+In this travel blog, I am going to show you a special phenomenon you pass on Ring Road 1 just east of Reykjavík.

 Top photo: a lovely couple on top of one of the pseudocraters